sowrensen/LordCommander/readme.md

 ### Utilities

 From version 3.0, a utility class has been added to run some handy tasks.
-Right now there are two commands, more will be introduced over time.
+Right now there are four commands, more will be introduced over time.

 #### Searching for a directory